programmer90000/linux-set-up-docs/installing-apps.md

 chmod +x ~/bin/text-extractor.sh
 ```

-Open the Settings app
+Open the System Settings app

-Go to the Keyboard section

-Select `View and Customize Shortcuts` under `Keyboard Shortcuts`

-Select Custom Shortcuts
+Select `Shortcuts`

-Create a new Shortcut

-Set the Name as `Text Extractor`

-Set the Command as the absolute path to the `text-extractor.sh` script. e.g. `/home/user/bin/text-extractor.sh`
+Click `Add Command`

+In the command field, type `/home/abdul/bin/text-extractor.sh`

+Click `Add custom shortcut`

-Set the Shortcut as `CTRL + Shift + S`
+Press `Ctrl + Shift + S`

-Save the Shortcut

 Test the command by clicking `CTRL + Shift + S`

 Take a screenshot of a screen containing text

 Check if the text was saved to the clipboard

+> Note: The text may not be saved to the default Debian clipboard.
+It may only be saved to the GPaste clipboard

 ### Install VLC Media Player